Newcomer renting becomes easier

 However, new immigrant tenants do face a hard time when it comes to renting in Mississauga.
 Most landlords hesitate to rent out to newcomers with no job or credit history.
 Sometimes tenants are asked to refer a guarantor with a good job and credit history in Canada.
-If they are new to Canada and don’t have friends or relatives, that’s a hard challenge.
+If they are new to Canada and don’t have friends or relatives, that’s a tough challenge.
 Even if they find such a person, the guarantor may be uncomfortable sharing personal details such as credit history and finances to help another tenant lease a home.

 In Ontario, the rules have however changed.
 Earlier the rental laws were tougher when it came to paying more rent in advance over the standard first and last month’s rent.
 Landlords were not allowed to receive more than the first and last month’s rent from the time the tenant moved in.

 The court now allows tenants to pay an extra amount up front, provided the offer is from no one but the tenant alone.
 This could include a deposit to cover damages or clean up the unit by tenants with pets.
 A fairly recent case in the Ontario Superior Court brought up this matter of lease negotiations between landlords and tenants, serving many lessons.

-An English lady in Mississauga agreed to rent a home from a landlord for a duration of one year from May 1st 2013 to April 30th 2014.
+An English lady in Mississauga agreed to rent a home from a landlord for a duration of one year.
 She was visiting Canada on a visitor’s visa, hoping to extend her time through a work visa and was concerned about maintaining the monthly payments.
 She paid one year’s rent in advance to demonstrate her earnestness, along with a security deposit (to cover potential damages to the premises from her pet).
 The landlord had no reason to decline.